bisforboman/exjobb/Presentation/midterm.md

 Where for the inital model I focused on systems with disjunctive and centralized / decentralized decisions.
 With this I mean systems where the decision could be taken by data from a single collection node and the system either took the decision on a central level (from the server) or a decentralized level (e.g. a node).

+With this I created a promela model which was, as described above, a model with one node, one server and one environment.
+The promela syntaxing and limitations took a lot of time to get used to.
+With this code shell I created a total of 4 models, with the different variations:

+* One or multiple nodes
+* Decentralized / centralized decision

+Which I used to test my LTL properties on.
+Later on I also added a version where the program didn't terminate, to model a more realistic version of the system (since WSNs aren't expected to stop).

+Recently we realized that my model could evolve into a simpler version by removing a lot of non-relevant parts.
+So currently my model looks like: *image on paper*

 #### Prove correctness

 I had several attempts at the correctness proving, I believe my idea of the formula was correct but was poorly formulated the first times so the completion of it took longer than expected.
 Once I got the correct idea though it was applied to the model and it seems to work.